aristath/bootstrap-admin/readme.txt

 Tags: administration, admin theme, dashboard, bootstrap Requires at least: 3.4
 Tested up to: 3.4.1
-Stable tag: 4.3
+Stable tag: 0.2
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A clean, minimalistic administration theme inspired from Twitter's Bootstrap (http://twitter.github.com/bootstrap )
+A clean, minimalistic administration theme based on Twitter's Bootstrap

 == Description ==

 A clean, minimalistic administration theme implementing Twitter's Bootstrap.
-You can get it on github here: http://aristeides.com/bootstrap-admin
+You can watch the development on github: https://github.com/nerdzgr/bootstrap-admin If you want to learn more about bootstrap go ahead and take a look here: http://twitter.github.com/bootstrap

 This project was built for the http://magazi.org network of stores.
 This plugin will continue to be improved.